top of page

 2. Practice Self-Compassion

-3. Visualize Success and Prepare for Challenges
+3. Visualize Success and Prepare for Discomfort

 4. Stay Present and Embrace a Beginner’s Mindset